nkitanov/iaq_board/README.md

 - *How to connect to WiFi?*

 After 1 minute of unsuccessful WiFi connection attempts, the microcontroller will start a WiFi hotspot with name `iaq_device` and password `12345678`.
-When you connect to the fallback network, the web interface should open automatically (see also login to network notifications).
+When you connect to this fallback hatspot, the web interface should open automatically (see also login to network notifications).
 If that does not work, you can also navigate to http://192.168.4.1/ manually in your browser.
 Then type name and password of your local wifi hotspot, click save and MCU will restart and try to connect to the provided network.
 Additionally from this captive portal you can upload a new firmware.

 - *How to add it in Home Assistant?*